fivequarters/fusebit.io/src/_blog/_posts/linear-slack-congratulations.md

 module.exports = integration;
 ```

-In line 5, you will see the “slack-connector” you created in the previous step, and in line 7, you will see the webhook that will listen to the status on Linear when it is "Done."
-The "slackClient.chat.postMessage" will post your congratulations "text" in a specific "channel" in your Slack account.
+In line 5, you will see the `slack-connector` you created in the previous step, and in line 7, you will see the webhook that will listen to the status on Linear when it is "Done."
+The `slackClient.chat.postMessage` will post your congratulations `text` in a specific `channel` in your Slack account.
 The channel can be public or private.

 You will need to access Linear and Slack API.
-Click "Run" in the upper left corner and complete the login flow, where you will need to authorize both apps.
+Click `Run` in the upper left corner and complete the login flow, where you will need to authorize both apps.

 ![Linear and Slack authorization](blog-linear-slack-authorization.png "Linear and Slack authorization")

 ### Configure your Linear connector

-To see the **configuration of your Linear connector**, click on "linear-connector" in the Fusebit portal:
+To see the **configuration of your Linear connector**, click on `linear-connector` in the Fusebit portal:

 ![Linear and Slack, linear configuration](blog-linear-slack-linear-configuration.png "Linear and Slack, configuration")

-Here you can find "OAuth2 Redirect URL" and "Webhook URL."
+Here you can find `OAuth2 Redirect URL` and `Webhook URL`.
 You will need those in the following steps.

 Now, go to your Linear app.
-In the upper left corner, click "Workspace settings."
+In the upper left corner, click `Workspace settings`.

 ![Linear and Slack workspace settings](blog-linear-slack-workspace.png "Linear and Slack workspace settings")

-Click on "API" and "Create new" to create a Linear app.
+Click on `API` and `Create new` to create a Linear app.

 ![Linear and Slack API](blog-linear-slack-linear-api.png "Linear and Slack API")

 Fill out the information.
-Here is where you paste the "Callback URLs" and the "Webhook URL" you copied in the steps above.
-Ensure you have checked the “issues” checkbox and enabled the public visibility of the application and the Webhooks.
+Here is where you paste the `Callback URLs` and the `Webhook URL` you copied in the steps above.
+Ensure you have checked the `issues` checkbox and enabled the public visibility of the application and the Webhooks.

 ![Linear and Slack config](blog-linear-slack-config.png "Linear and Slack config")

-Finally, click on “Create” on Linear.
+Finally, click on `Create` on Linear.

 Now you will see the Client ID and the Client secret.
 Copy them.